Luzkan/smells/content/smells/combinatorial-explosion.md

 ## Combinatorial Explosion

-The Combinatorial Explosion occurs when there is a lot of code that does almost the same, but the word "almost" is crucial.
+The Combinatorial Explosion occurs when a lot of code does almost the same thing - here, the word "almost" is crucial.
 The number of cases needed to cover every possible path is massive, as is the number of methods.
-You can grasp a solid intuition of this smell by thinking about code blocks that differ between each other only by the quantities of data or objects used in them.
+You can grasp a solid intuition of this smell by thinking about code blocks that differ from each other only by the quantities of data or objects used in them.
 Wake specifies that "(...) this is a relative of [Parallel Inheritance Hierarchies](./parallel-inheritance-hierarchies.md) Code Smell, but everything has been folded into one hierarchy." [[1](#sources)].

 ### Causation

-Instead, what should be an independent decisions, gets implemented via a hierarchy.
-Lets suppose that someone organized the code so that it queries an API by a specific method with specific set-in conditions and data.
+Instead, what should be an independent decision, gets implemented via a hierarchy.
+Let us suppose that someone organized the code so that it queries an API by a specific method with specific set-in conditions and data.
 Sooner or later, there are just so many of these methods as the need for different queries increases in demand.

 ### Problems: